juandspy/insights-content-template-renderer/README.md

 The service can be run either locally:

-`pip3 install -r requirements.txt && ./run.sh`
+`pip3 install . && insights-content-template-renderer --config <CONFIG>`

 Or you can run the service as the Docker container.
 In that case make sure you have a Docker engine installed and running.
 Then you can create a Docker image with